 To reduce food loss, fresh produce requires proper handling conditions – which means produce is ventilated, protected, and prepared for timely distribution.
 And extended shelf life helps retailers and consumers to better control food waste by preserving the freshness of produce longer.
 This is why selecting the right packaging is key to managing these factors and preventing food waste.

 Food that arrives at markets in better condition is less likely to end up on landfills.
 These factors affect food quality:

 Challenge: Producers and distributors require containers that allow proper ventilation.
 Field heat must disperse after harvesting, and temperatures must be maintained during transport and warehousing.
 Without such temperature control, produce is likely to soften and become more easily damaged.
 Non-refrigerated transport, or exposure to frost, can accelerate this process.

-Solution: Ideal ventilation and air circulation, as offered by IFCO reusable plastic containers (RPCs).
+Solution: Ideal ventilation and air circulation, as offered by IFCO reusable packaging containers (RPCs).
 Temperature control keeps produce fresher longer, increasing the likelihood of goods reaching consumers in better condition.

 Challenge: Produce must be protected during all stages of post-harvest.
 Bruised or cut produce, for example, degrades faster.
 Flimsy, weak or otherwise inadequate materials, or irregular-sized containers lead to produce damage, which ultimately decreases shelf life for retailers and consumers.

 Solution: IFCO RPCs are made of sturdy material that does not absorb moisture, and a design that allows secure stacking.
 The corners of IFCO RPCs fit exactly on top of one another, so that the weight rests on the crates and not on their contents.
 The side walls are also specially constructed to protect delicate produce.

 Challenge: When the produce has been properly ventilated and protected, the groundwork has been laid for produce to be delivered.
 But it still has to arrive promptly, efficiently and in good condition.